fltk/fltk/README.abi-version.txt

 where xx and yy are the minor and patch versions, resp. with leading zeroes, and '1' is the major version number.

-The default ABI version for all FLTK 1.3.x versions is 10300 (the binary version of FLTK 1.3.0), but you can configure another version, e.g.
+The default ABI version for all FLTK 1.4.x versions is 10400 (the binary version of FLTK 1.4.0), but you can configure another version, e.g.
-10304 for FLTK 1.3.4 to enable the ABI features of FLTK 1.3.4 and all previous versions.
+10404 for FLTK 1.4.4 to enable the ABI features of FLTK 1.4.4 and all previous versions.
 See CHANGES file.

-Note: the now deprecated macro FLTK_ABI_VERSION has been used before FLTK 1.3.4.
-The FLTK 1.3.4 code still uses FLTK_ABI_VERSION, but since FLTK 1.3.4 this is identical to FL_ABI_VERSION.
-FLTK_ABI_VERSION will be removed entirely in FLTK 1.4.0.

-Depending on how you build FLTK, there are three different ways to configure the ABI version.
-The default is always the lowest version (e.g. 10300).
-All following examples are written for FLTK 1.3.4, hence we use "10304" for the version number.
+Depending on how you build FLTK, there are two different ways to configure the ABI version.
+The default is always the lowest version (e.g. 10400).
+All following examples are written for FLTK 1.4.4, hence we use "10404" for the version number.